william-ibarra/angular-challenge/README.md

 # Angular Beginner Challenge

-## Home page
+## Improve user experience

 ### Tasks

 In this section:

-- Create a lazy module for news feed
-- Create a layout component
+- Create a load more button to get more results from the API.
-- Create article card and header components.
-- Create the route from home page
+- Create a category buttons bar to get data from a specific category.
-- Create the data model for article list
-- Retrieve list of posts from the API
-- Display all articles on the home page
+- Capitalize category name using titlecase pipe.
+- Emit an event when category is clicked passing category title.
+- Apply css style to selected category using ngClass.